gama79530/DesignPattern/README.md

 1. **Known uses** describes examples of this pattern found in real systems.
 1. **Related patterns** describes the relationship between this pattern and others.

-### Ways to classification
-1. Based on their purposes
-   - **Creational** patterns involve object instantiation and all provide a way to decouple a client from the objects it needs to instantiate.
-   - **Behavioral** Patterns are concerned with how classes and objects interact and distribute responsibility.
-   - **Structural** patterns let you compose classes or objects into larger structures.

-1. Classified by whether or not the pattern deals with classes or objects
-   - **Class** patterns describe how relationships between classes are defined via inheritance.
-Relationships in class patterns are established at compile time.
-   - **Object** patterns describe relationships between objects and are primarily defined by composition.
-Relationships in object patterns are typically created at runtime and are more dynamic and flexible.